Art Curatorship Internships General Information

 It is compulsory to attend an internship information session at the beginning of the semester in which you are enrolled in an internship unit.
 This session will outline the requirements and processes of the internship, including the process of obtaining an internship and the assessments.

-In Semester 1 2013 the information session will be on Friday 15 March from 4.45 to 6.30pm.
+In Semester 2 2013 the information session will be on Friday 9 August from 5pm to 6.15pm.
 Early in the semester, students who are enrolled in an internship unit will be notified of further details of this session by email.
-If you plan to undertake an internship unit in S2 2012 and would like to attend the session for early information, you would be most welcome.
+If you plan to undertake an internship unit in S1 2014 and would like to attend the session for early information, you would be most welcome.
 Please email Jane Johnston for the session details.

-You must not apply to institutions for an internship until you have attended this information session, or have met with the Internship Officer, Jane Johnston, to discuss your intended application.
+Students must not apply to institutions for an internship until they have attended this information session, or have met with the Internship Officer, Jane Johnston, to discuss their intended application.

 A 10 minute oral presentation followed by a 5 minute question time is an assessment for each internship.
 Presentation sessions are usually held at least twice a semester, usually in the afternoons from 4.00pm.